lbryio/lbry.com/content/faq/android-basics.md

 ![Select Channel or Anonymous](https://spee.ch/c/chan-anonym.png)

-7.Under the `Price`, first, determine if you want to make your content free or set a price in LBC per view.
+7. Under the `Price`, first, determine if you want to make your content free or set a price in LBC per view.

 8. Type in the URL you want the content to be found under, along with a minimum of 0.00000001 LBC deposit for the upload (default amount is higher due to publishing fees).
 If you are trying to outbid a user-friendly/common URL, the system will suggest a minimum bid to take over the content at that vanity URL.
 There may be a delay for this takeover.
 Making your bid higher will result in (better discovery)[https://lbry.com/faq/trending) for your content.
 For more details regarding the URL or bid, check out our [naming document](/faq/naming).

 ![Video URL and Deposit](https://spee.ch/8/video-url.png)

 9. Next, there is `Show extra fields` which gives you an option to select language and license.
-Default language is set to `English`, and the License is set to `None`.
+The default language is set to `English`, and the License is set to `None`.
 If a change is needed, click the dropdown menus and select the appropriate choice.

 *please review our terms of service before publishing [terms of service](/termsofservice)*

 Click `Publish`.

 The file will process in the background and will be added to the LBRY Blockchain.
-It is a good idea to leave LBRY open for a while after this to make sure the app is able to share your file to at least one peer on the data network.
+It is a good idea to leave LBRY open for a while after this to make sure the app is able to share your file with at least one peer on the data network.
 Larger files will take longer to upload depending on your network speed.

 Claim related [wallet transactions](/faq/transaction-types) ensure that the blockchain uniquely identifies your content and the payment/tips can be routed appropriately.

 ## How do I claim Rewards in the Android app? {#rewards}

 You'll receive daily random rewards just for watching the videos you love!
 All you need to do is open your LBRY app and start watching.
-Comeback everyday for a different reward.
+Come back every day for a different reward.
 For other rewards that can be claimed, see the Rewards page.

 ## How do I enable background media playback? {#backgroundmediaplayback}

 When playing anything on the LBRY android app, it will stop playing when you minimize the app or switch to another application.
 Since we aren't YouTube and won't make you pay for subscription to enable background media playback, you can enable this feature in the app settings.

 1. Swipe your phone screen to the right to reveal the menu, select Settings.
-2. Tap the `Enable background media playback` toggle on the right hand side, this will change the status of that option from grey to green.
+2. Tap the `Enable background media playback` toggle on the right-hand side, this will change the status of that option from grey to green.

 ![settings](https://spee.ch/6169bbad4908bee2378f09a7ea048b981a79ebe5/enable.jpg)